 - The first meeting will explore the specific ‘barriers’ that the remote learning is aiming to overcome

 - A second meeting will then look at how remote learning is occurring in practice.
-There are some uncomfortably tales of quality assurance of remote learning currently being shared on social media.
+There are some uncomfortable tales of quality assurance of remote learning currently being shared on social media.
 We do not want our school leaders to feel under pressure to do this or to fall into such traps.

-- A third meeting will look at the progress is being made in the line with the metric which the school thinks is most appropriate.
+- A third meeting will look at the progress being made in line with the metric which the school thinks is most appropriate.
 This is likely to focus on engagement and small strides forwards that schools are making.

 - Our CEO is taking a similar approach in tweaking his visits to reflect the support that our schools are looking for.

 The overarching message is that we want to support our school leaders with the challenges they and their teams are facing.
 We can only do this if we have a good understanding of the issues and the context of the school.
 Finally, we want to enable colleagues to share ideas they have to hopefully save time for everyone.
-If we can achieve these points we will ensure that we do have a view from the bridge rather than unrealistic view from the chateau!
+If we can achieve these points we will ensure that we do have a view from the bridge rather than an unrealistic view from the chateau!